 Howdy!
 We are 6 weeks past our grand opening day and still having so much fun out here I just had to share it with everyone!
 Typically, when you think about a beekeeping store, you probably think of HONEY first, right?
 That’s awesome, so let me tell you, YESSSsss we have lots of honeys, honeycomb, raw honey, local honey, creamed honey, honey from right here in Austin, we have honey from other Texas locations, too!
-We even have delicious honey all the way from Hawaii!
 If you haven’t looked up the benefits of honey yet, straight from the beekeeper and the beehive, you are in for a sweet surprise.
 Raw honey is not only a great substitute for sugar in almost every recipe, it’s also got surprising benefits for allergy sufferers who want to begin eating small amounts of local honey each day to strengthen the immune system and build resistance to pollen allergies.
 Come by our farm store and taste all the different types of honey we have on hand and then take a quick tour into the apiary (that’s another word for bee yard) and watch the honey bees in action collecting nectar, pollen, and water from the local area and bringing it back to their colony.
 We have a few colonies with viewing windows into the hives, so you can see the bees bringing resources back into the honeycomb.
 It’s great fun and educational for the whole family!

 Honey is not the only thing we have in our beekeeping store, though, not by a long shot!
 In fact, we want you to know that you don’t have to be a beekeeper to shop here.
 We have something for everyone, including YOU!
 There is more ‘bee bling’ here than you have ever seen in one place.
 We have t-shirts, hats, jewelry, socks, baby clothes, dishes, towels, pictures, lamps, books, soaps, lotions, beeswax, candles, honey spoons, candies, cookies, energy bars, and so much more.